ManalChakra/Coursera_Capstone/README.md

 ## Data Collection

-First round: collected the data in the venues for Coffee Shops, Stores and Hotels Second round: went back to my data collection and edited it to collect coffee shops, cafes, stores and hotels thirs round: went back and realized that stores could be pharmacies or grocery stores fourth round: went back and included convenience store and deli to the stores
+First round: I collected the data in the venues for Coffee Shops, Stores and Hotels Second round: I then went back to my data collection and edited it to collect coffee shops, cafes, stores and hotels third and fourth rounds: I went back again when I realized that stores could be pharmacies or grocery stores or convenience or deli.

 ## Data understanding (visualization included)